Adarsh0414/CampusVibe/README.md

 # CampusVibe

-**Tagline:** "Ideal Management, Ideal Moments"
+**Tagline:** *Ideal Management, Ideal Moments*

-CampusVibe is a comprehensive platform for managing campus events.
-It provides a seamless experience for students, committee members, and administrators to organize, attend, and manage events.
+CampusVibe is a full-stack web application built for efficient campus event management.
+It enables students to discover and register for events, organizers (committees) to create and manage events with ticketing and attendance tracking, and administrators to oversee the platform.

+## 🎥 CampusVibe Demo

 ## Features